PuLeeNa/Streamify/README.md

 # 🎬 Streamify - Movie Discovery App

-A feature-rich React Native mobile application built with Expo that allows users to discover, search, and save their favorite movies using The Movie Database (TMDB) API.
+A feature-rich React Native mobile application built with Expo that allows users to discover, search, and save their favorite movies using The Movie Database (TMDB) API and Appwrite as a BaaS.

 ## 📱 Features